quintans/ezSQL/README.md

 ## Introduction

 **ezSQL** is a tool that allows to write SQL in a **static typed** manner.
-It provides a rich SQL DSL and a configurable results mapper, that we can run against any driver that understands SQL and that returns a result set that allow us to get the column values by column position.
+It provides a rich SQL DSL and a configurable results mapper, that we can run against any translator that understands SQL and that returns a result set that allow us to get the column values by column position.
 Such is the case of JDBC or R2DBC.

 Specialized mappers are provided to project results to arbitrary beans.